-The Office of Research Services manages a competitive internal student research grant program which provides up to \$2000 in funding to engage in research projects, knowledge mobilization activities, and research dissemination.
+Research Administration Services within the Office of Research and Innovation manages competitive internal student grant programs that provide funding for CUE students to engage in research projects, knowledge mobilization activities, and research dissemination.
 Application forms and deadlines are available on the CUE research website (https://concordia.ab.ca/research/) or by emailing research@concordia.ab.ca.
 Graduate Students must first apply to the Alberta Graduate Student Travel Incentive for funding related to conference travel, before submitting an application for a CUE Student Research Grant.
 This competitive program is under the control of Student Financial Aid & Awards.

-Another way to disseminate your graduate research is to participate in the CUE annual poster exhibition, the Research Forum and Poster Competition.
+Another way to disseminate your graduate research is to participate in the CUE annual poster exhibition, the Concordia Annual Research and Innovation Conference (CARIC).
 This event takes place each spring and provides faculty and students an opportunity to present their research to the university community, industry professionals, and guests.
 CUE also houses a number of inter-disciplinary thematic Research Clusters that provide graduate students the opportunity to forge research collaborations with faculty and students both on campus and in the community.